 |Transportation||Bus service is required for all children, exceptions will be reviewed on an individual bases.|

 The following communicable disease policy supports and is in addition to, the Parent Handbook:

 Communicable Disease Policy

-We will inform the school community when a teacher or child has become ill with a contagious disease while in attendance.
+We will inform the school community when a teacher or child has become ill with a contagious disease while in attendance, this includes COVID.
 A child with signs of a communicable disease will be discharged to their parent/guardian within one hour.
 If both parents/guardian are unavailable the person designated as the emergency medical contact will be called.
 Until the parent/guardian arrives, the child will be kept in isolation from the rest of the group, but within sight of a teacher or staff member.